WorldshaperPack/SHAPE-Planning/Core.md

 	    - ae2 will be heavily gated for every aspect of it aside from storage, maybe not including patterns at all
 	    - likely start with storage off the bat, allowing crafting disks and drives, but not glass cables, fullblock energistics is added to use monitors without cables
 	-  beginning resource collection ideas
-		- starting with ulv miner of sorts? would be hard to balance it to not just be spammable
-		- likely better to just have a manual mining more similar to factorio for starting resources, with ore blocks or something you can repeatedly mine many times
+		- starting with ulv miner of sorts? would be hard to balance it to not just be spammable? likely better to just have a manual mining more similar to factorio for starting resources
 	-  GCyM replacements
 		- abs alloys likely removed and abs is repurposed for other things
 		- base gcyms are removed and replaced by new multis with set parallel values, these multis have bigger and better tiers locked behind researches